 It seems surreal to be at this place where I am, more than three years after marrying my best friend and the love of my life, and more than three years after discovering that vaginismus was the ugly cloud that would follow me through the beginning of our marriage.

-I’m like most women, in the sense that my diagnosis brought on an initial wave of anxiety and embarrassment, along with a crippling thought that I was the only one.
-But after reaching out and taking time to reach out through close relationships in our church and also through online groups, I discovered that I was not the only one, and that there was hope for women like me.
+I’m like most women in the sense that my diagnosis brought on an initial wave of anxiety and embarrassment, along with a crippling thought that I was the only one.
+But after reaching out and taking time to reach out through close relationships in our church and online groups, I discovered that I was not the only one and that there was hope for women like me.

 My husband and I completed the 2-week Women’s Therapy Center program for Vaginismus in December of 2018 after nearly three and a half years of a marriage unconsummated and full of crippling anxiety related to intimacy.
-In 2017, I was diagnosed with Persistent Depressive Disorder and put on medication accordingly, but in my mind I still battled with the overpowering anxiety that presented itself every day, especially when intimacy was attempted.
+In 2017, I was diagnosed with Persistent Depressive Disorder.
+I put on medication accordingly, but in my mind, I still battled with the overpowering anxiety that presented itself every day, especially when intimacy was attempted.

-There are so many things I could write about how much this program has benefitted us physically, mentally and emotionally, but here I will focus on just one concept: denial blocks change.
-Denial tells us that the pain and tightness, and the “wall” that is our vagina, is wholly unrelated to the mind.
-It tells us that anxiety doesn’t need to be addressed or faced because this is just a “body problem”.
+There are so many things I could write about how much this program has benefitted us physically, mentally, and emotionally.
+Still, here I will focus on just one concept: denial blocks change.
+Denial tells us that the pain and tightness, and the “wall” that is our vagina, are wholly unrelated to the mind.
+It tells us that anxiety doesn’t need to be addressed or faced because this is just a “body problem.”
 Denial will steal our joy, our awareness, and our confidence.
 And it has no place in the room with us when we pursue treatment.

-I was well aware of my struggles with depression and anxiety by the time I came to the WTC.
-When I sat in the room with Dr. Ross on day one, and she told me I would need medication to help me fight my anxiety, I knew she was right.
-I knew that my anxiety was the cause of how sweaty my palms were during that first meeting, and how fast I talked and how I couldn’t seem to keep my fingers from fidgeting with the lid of my water bottle.
+I was well aware of my struggles with depression and anxiety when I came to the WTC.
+When I sat in the room with Dr. Ross on day one and told me I would need medication to help me fight my anxiety, I knew she was right.
+I knew that my anxiety was the cause of how sweaty my palms were during that first meeting, and how fast I talked, and how I couldn’t seem to keep my fingers from fidgeting with the lid of my water bottle.
 Anxiety was like a third, uninvited guest sitting in the chair next to me.
 It brought only panic and self-doubt.
 And I knew that anxiety would be the real enemy I fought during those two weeks, not my physical body.

-I think that sometimes we deny our anxiety because we feel that it takes away from who we are.
-Instead of being “Jamie”, I would just be “the girl with horrible anxiety”.
+Sometimes we deny our anxiety because we feel that it takes away from who we are.
+Instead of being “Jamie,” I would be “the girl with horrible anxiety.”
 Those thoughts crossed my mind in the weeks leading up to treatment as I wrestled with whether or not I was going to accept that half of my struggle was mental.
 But then I realized that those thoughts gave my anxiety even more power.
 Now my anxiety was telling me not only that I couldn’t enjoy sex or dream of babies and pregnancy, but also who I was and who I wasn’t.

 I would love to say that I walked out of my WTC graduation today with Vaginismus and anxiety far behind me.
-But I didn’t—I walked out with something better: vaginismus in my past and a confidence that anxiety couldn’t control me from the shadows anymore.
+But I didn’t—I walked out with something better: vaginismus in my past and confidence that anxiety couldn’t control me from the shadows anymore.
 I knew where it lived, so to speak, and I was coming for it.
-I sit here in my chair knowing that medication and further treatment and sticking to my home plan are the tools I will need to keep fighting this irrational panic and spiral of negative thinking.
-I am not in denial, I am facing the root of my problem head-on, and that makes me feel like a real champion.
+I sit here in my chair, knowing that medication and further treatment, and sticking to my home plan are the tools I will need to keep fighting this irrational panic and spiral of negative thinking.
+I am not in denial; I am facing the root of my problem head-on, which makes me feel like a real champion.

-So get ready, my friend, gather your courage, grab your sword and and set your eyes on the light peeking through the end of this twisted jungle of anxiety and pain.
+So get ready, my friend, gather your courage, grab your sword, and set your eyes on the light peeking through the end of this twisted jungle of anxiety and pain.
 The tools you need are already inside you!